fomkin/levsha/README.md

-levsha.benchmark.Levsha
+Levsha
 =======

-levsha.benchmark.Levsha is a fast HTML template engine and Scala eDSL, working without memory allocation. levsha.benchmark.Levsha supports changeset inference, which allows to use it as virtual-dom-like middleware.
+Levsha is a fast HTML template engine and Scala eDSL, working without memory allocation. levsha.benchmark.Levsha supports changeset inference, which allows to use it as virtual-dom-like middleware.

 Static rendering
 ----------------

-You can use levsha.benchmark.Levsha as a static HTML renderer.
+You can use Levsha as a static HTML renderer.

 ```scala
 import levsha.default.dsl._